mantasu/face-crop-plus/README.md

 Image preprocessing package for automatic face alignment and cropping with additional features.
 It provides the following functionality:
 1. **Face cropping** - face alignment and center-cropping using facial landmarks.
 Landmarks can be automatically predicted or, if they are already know, can be supplied through a separate file.
 It is possible to specify face factor, i.e., face area relative to the cropped image, and face extraction strategy, e.g., all faces or largest face per image.
 2. **Face enhancement** - face image quality enhancement.
 If images are blurry or contain many small faces, quality enhancement model can be used to make the images clearer.
 Small faces in the image are automatically checked and enhanced if desired.
 3. **Face parsing** - face attribute parsing and cropped image grouping to sub-directories.
-Face images can be grouped according to some facial attributes or some combination, such as _glasses_, _earrings and neckless_, _hats_.
+Face images can be grouped according to some facial attributes or some combination, such as _glasses_, _earrings and necklace_, _hats_.
 It is also possible to generate masks for facial attributes or some combination of them, for instance, _glasses_, _nose_, _nose and eyes_.

 Please see _References_ section for more details about which models are used for each feature.